NOTES FROM THE ARTIST, FINISHING HER BOOK:

 This past year’s artwork was, in part, initiated by his vivid connection to the natural world around us — and by my own pull into memories of a childhood shaped by intense experiences in nature, as well as the deep imprint of many years of illness, spent so intensely in this very place we live.

-“Mamma, it’s midnight.
+“Mum, it’s midnight.
 Do you want to come out on the terrace with me for a little break — just to look at the blue hour?”

 At some point during this process, a quiet vision began to take form: to embrace and honour the spirit dwelling in this place we call ours.